Joe Gallo: First Colombo War

-On February 27, 1961, the Gallo brothers kidnapped four of Profaci's top men: underboss Joseph Magliocco, Frank Profaci (Joe Profaci's brother), caporegime Salvatore Musacchia and soldier John Scimone.
+On February 27, 1961, the Gallo brothers kidnapped four of Profaci's top men: underboss Joseph Magliocco, Frank Profaci (Joe Profaci's brother), caporegime (captain) Salvatore Musacchia and soldato (soldier) John Scimone.
 Profaci himself eluded capture and flew to sanctuary in Florida.
 While holding the hostages, Larry and Albert sent Joe to California.
 The Gallos demanded a more favorable financial scheme for the hostages' release.
-Joe wanted to kill one hostage and demand $100,000 before negotiations, but his brother Larry overruled him.
-After a few weeks of negotiation, Profaci and his consigliere, Charles "the Sidge" LoCicero, made a deal with the Gallos and secured the peaceful release of the hostages.
+Gallo wanted to kill one hostage and demand $100,000 before negotiations, but his brother Larry overruled him.
+After a few weeks of negotiation, Profaci and his consigliere, Charles "the Sidge" LoCicero, struck a deal with the Gallos and secured the peaceful release of the hostages.

 However, Profaci had no intention of honoring this peace agreement.
-On August 20, 1961, he ordered the murders of Larry Gallo and Joseph "Joe Jelly" Gioielli, a member of the Gallo crew.
+On August 20, 1961, he ordered the murders of Larry and Joseph "Joe Jelly" Gioielli, a member of the Gallo crew.
 Gunmen allegedly murdered Gioielli after inviting him to go fishing.
 Larry survived a strangulation attempt by Persico and Salvatore "Sally" D'Ambrosio at the Sahara Club in East Flatbush after a police officer intervened.
-The Gallo brothers had been previously aligned with Persico against Profaci and his loyalists; they then began calling Persico "the Snake" after he had betrayed them.
+The Gallos had been previously aligned with Persico against Profaci and his loyalists; they then began calling Persico "the Snake" after he had betrayed them.
 The gang war continued, resulting in nine murders and three disappearances.
 With the start of the war, the Gallo crew retreated to the Dormitory.
-Persico was indicted later that year for the attempted murder of Larry Gallo, but the charges were dropped when Larry refused to testify.
+Persico was indicted later that year for the attempted murder of Larry, but the charges were dropped when Larry refused to testify.

 In November 1961, Gallo was convicted of conspiracy and extortion for attempting to extort money from a businessman.
 On December 21 of that year, he was sentenced to seven-to-fourteen years in prison.